frequency-chain/frequency/designdocs/capacity.md

    - `CapacityReduction =
          TotalCapacity * (1 - (UnstakingAmount / TotalStakedAmount))`

+5. Remaining Capacity is reduced by the same amount as above.
-5. The amount unstaked cannot exceed the amount staked.
+6. The amount unstaked cannot exceed the amount staked.
-6. If the result of the unstaking would be to leave a balance below `config::MinimumStakingAmount`, the entire amount will be unstaked to avoid leaving dust.
+7. If the result of the unstaking would be to leave a balance below `config::MinimumStakingAmount`, the entire amount will be unstaked to avoid leaving dust.
-7. when an account has never been a staking account and an attempt to call unstake an error message of NotAStakingAccount should be returned.
+8. when an account has never been a staking account and an attempt to call unstake an error message of NotAStakingAccount should be returned.
-8. If you have a staking account and your active balance is zero, then an error message of AmountToUnstakeExceedsAmountStaked should be returned (the test should include unlocking).
+9. If you have a staking account and your active balance is zero, then an error message of AmountToUnstakeExceedsAmountStaked should be returned (the test should include unlocking).
-9. Emits Unstake event.
+10. Emits Unstake event.

 **withdraw_unstaked**